 Your beliefs, on the other hand, are facts that you accept to be true, often without question.
 They’re formed throughout your life and are influenced by the way you were raised, positive and negative events in your life, the depth and scope of your knowledge, the past results of your decisions and your imagined plan for the future.

 In the debate over values vs. beliefs, one thing can get lost: they are not always healthy.
 Many of us have developed limiting beliefs during childhood and over our adult lives that we’re not even aware of.
 Limiting beliefs are thoughts like “I’m not deserving of love” or “I’ll never be good enough,” and they don’t represent your true values.
-You must surface these negative thoughts and replace them with empowering ones that speak to your real values and beliefs.
+You must surface these negative thoughts and replace them with empowering ones that speak to your real beliefs and values.

 Learn more about how our values shape our decisions below: